RJ

 PROGRESSIVE

 • Top zone — Distance vision.
-For driving, watching TV, seeing across a room.
+Driving, TV, seeing across a room.

 • Bottom zone — Near vision.
-For reading books, using your phone, close-up work.
+Reading, phone, close-up work.

 ✅ Progressive lenses correct three distances — far, intermediate and near — with no visible line and a seamless natural transition.